juliet448/Juliet_ojv/README.md

 ### CONCLUSION
 ---
 The average subscription duration analysis revealed valuable insights into customer behavior and preferences.
 The findings indicate a stable customer base with a consistent renewal rate.
 Therefore, Offer flexible plan options, increase customer support and develop targeted marketing campaigns.
-Conscienciously and continuously monitor subscription trends, conduct quarterly analyse and refine marketing strategiesa, improved customer retention, increased revenue growth, increase customer satisfaction.
+Conscienciously and continuously monitor subscription trends, conduct quarterly analyse and refine marketing strategies, improved customer retention, increased revenue growth, increase customer satisfaction.
-This comprehensive analysis provides a solid foundation for data-driven decision-making, enabling businesses to optimize their subscription models and improve overall customer experience.
+This comprehensive analysis provides a solid foundation for data-driven decision-making, enabling businesses to optimize their subscription models and improve overall customer experience and satisfaction.

 <img width="960" alt="Ave Sub Customer" src="https://github.com/user-attachments/assets/1087f2a0-bdef-4e6f-8a17-83ac2f91335e">

-### find customers with subscriptions longer than 12 months.
+### CUSTOMERS SUBSCRIPTIONS LONGER THAN 12 MONTHS  REPORT
 ===
+There is no subscription longer than 12 months, this is indicating that all subscription were subscribed within the time frame, though the subscriptions were constant.
+Therefore, company is advised to Offer flexible plan options, increase customer support and develop targeted marketing campaigns, refine marketing strategies, increase customers satisfaction and develop new models  with discount for a longer period to attract attension and enhancing maximum customer experience, satisfactions driving informed business intellegent.

 ### PROJECT 2C: CUSTOMER SEGMENTATION FOR A SUBSCRIPTION SERVICES USING POERBI
 ---